akruszewski/gibl/manuscript/chapter2.md

 The upper text area part is the definitions area, where we usually write our definitions.
 Alternatively, the lower part is the interaction area where we interact with the definitions.

-The Help Desk under `Help > Help Desk` contains useful information such as quick introduction, reference manuals, examples, etc. which is also available in offline-mode but is optional for this book.
+The Help Desk under `Help > Help Desk` contains useful information such as quick introduction, reference manuals, examples which is also available in offline-mode but is optional for this book.

 ## 2.4.
 Tutorial